ifm/developerportal/v1.4.32/_sources/FAQ/FAQ.md.txt

 A. The diagnostic information can be acquired via ifmVisionAssistant.
 To get the more detailed information about the diagnostic information please refer [this page](../SoftwareInterfaces/ifmDiagnostic/index_diagnostic.md)

 Additionally the system is constantly logging information in the background.
 You can receive this *trace* with our [ifm3d-library](https://ifm.github.io/ifm3d-docs/html/cli_link.html#ifm3d-command-line-tool).
 Please include this information when contacting us.

+## Applications

+**Q. Can I run ODS and PDS with the same camera at the same time?**

+A. No, only one application at a time per camera.
+However, you can switch between applications, taking the switching time into consideration.